 Make calls in FaceTime on Mac

-Make a FaceTime call to one or more people (up to 32) who have a Mac or an iOS device with the FaceTime app and are connected to the Internet.
-FaceTime calls use Wi-Fi or cellular data.
+Make a FaceTime call to one or more people (up to 32 other people) who have a Mac, an iOS device or an iPadOS device with the FaceTime app and are connected to the internet.
+FaceTime calls use Wi-Fi or mobile data.

 For information about system requirements for using FaceTime, see FaceTime requirements.

-You can also make a phone call to anyone right from your Mac, using the cellular connection of your nearby iPhone.
+You can also make a phone call to anyone right from your Mac, using the mobile network connection of your nearby iPhone.
 See Make and receive phone calls in FaceTime.